Codecademy/docs/content/cpp/concepts/math-functions/terms/atanh/atanh.md

 ---
 Title: 'atanh()'
-Description: 'Computes the arc hyperbolic tangent(inverse hyperbolic tangent) of a number in radians.'
+Description: 'Computes the inverse hyperbolic tangent of a number in radians.'
 Subjects:
   - 'Computer Science'
 Tags: